Morphotech/plato/slate/source/includes/quick_start.md

 You can directly copy the accompanying docker-compose configuration to your project, but make sure to fill in the missing variables:

-* S3_BUCKET: The name of the bucket on S3 to be used
+* BUCKET_NAME: The name of the bucket on S3/GCS to be used
+* CREDENTIALS_DIR: The directory in which the json file containing the GCS credentials is located
-* TEMPLATE_DIRECTORY_NAME: The base directory for Plato templates on the S3 bucket.
+* TEMPLATE_DIRECTORY_NAME: The base directory for Plato templates on the S3/GCS bucket.
 The full path to the folder is required if it is not in the base directory.
 Per our previous example, this value would be "plato".
 * STORAGE_TYPE: The storage type to be used by Plato.
-Currently, only "s3" or "disk" are supported.
+Currently, only "s3", "gcs" or "disk" are supported.
 * POSTGRES_VER: The Postgres version to be used by Plato.
 * Database credentials (USER, PASSWORD, DB)

 You should not change the values for the DATA_DIR and TEMPLATE_DIRECTORY variables.
 All others can be changed and adapted to fit accordingly to your project's configuration.
-Also note that a volume for AWS credentials is created, so you have to indicate where the credentials are in the running environment.
+Also note that a volume for AWS and GCS credentials is created, so you have to indicate where the credentials are in the running environment.

 You can now run both docker containers and the Plato API swagger will be available on http://localhost/docs.